raamdev/independent-publisher/README.md

 ### How can I use a Full Size Image for Featured Images?

+The theme uses the default of `700px` for various reasons, including bandwidth considerations.
+However, you can easily override the default featured image width and show the `full` width (or any of the [WordPress thumbnail sizes](http://codex.wordpress.org/Function_Reference/the_post_thumbnail#Thumbnail_Sizes)).

-By default, the theme will use a 100% width for featured images, which means`700px` wide.
+First, you'll need to update teh CSS.
+By default, the theme CSS will use a 100% width for featured images (which means `700px` wide by default).
 You can override this and use whatever the full image size is by adding the following to your Child Theme's `style.css` file:

 ```php
 .single .wp-post-image,